MV Aorangi (1924): Background

 Since the first decade of the 20th century the Union Company had operated the Sydney – Vancouver mail ship route.
 In 1913 the Union Company introduced a new liner on the route, RMS Niagara.
 She was faster and far larger than any other ship in the company's fleet, and was an instant success.
 The company wanted to maintain a scheduled four-weekly service with just two ships.
 For this it wanted another ship as large and swift as Niagara.

 At the end of 1913 the Union Company ordered a sister ship for Niagara from the Fairfield Shipbuilding and Engineering Company in Govan, Glasgow.
 She was 30 ft longer than Niagara, and a greater tonnage.
-She was a turbine steamship, launched on 30 June 1915 as Aotearoa, the Māori name for North Island.
+She was a turbine steamship, launched on 30 June 1915 as Aotearoa, the Māori name for New Zealand.

 The Admiralty requisitioned Aotearoa and renamed her HMS Avenger.
 She was completed on 14 December 1915 as an armed merchant cruiser.
 A U-boat sank her by torpedo in 1917.

 In 1920 the Union Company revived its plan for a new liner to share the transpacific route with Niagara.
 That June it announced that the new ship would be propelled by reduction-geared turbines like HMS Avenger, and capable of 18 kn like Niagara.
 But the new ship would be considerably larger: and more than 600 ft long.

 However, in the 1920s marine diesel engines advanced rapidly in size and power.
 This led the Union Company to change its plans and order a motor ship.